tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 #### #2 Counterparty (cont'd)

+- On testnet only, never included on the mainnet : **EVM** for smart contracts
   - Counterparty smart contracts “lives” at Bitcoin addresses that starts with a `C`
   - Broadcast an `execute` Tx to call a specific function in smart contract code
   - Tx confirmed by Bitcoin miner -> Counterparty federated nodes execute the function
   - The contract state is modified as the smart contract code executes and stored in the Counterparty database

 +++